jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ### 6. Next

-* Organize the Flink statement into a pipeline folder may be using sources, intermediates, dimensions and facts classification.
-Think about data product.
-So a candidate hierarchy may look like
+* Organize the Flink statements into pipeline folders, possibly using sources, intermediates, dimensions, and facts classification.
+Think about data products.
+A candidate hierarchy may look like this:
   ```sh
   my-flink-app